 Credits: 4 SUST.
-Recommended Requisites Strongly recommended: Declared participation in the certificate program, and completion of the Introductory Course and three out of four elective courses for the program.
-Hours: 4-0-8.
+Recommended Requisites Declared participation in the certificate program and completion of the Introduction to Sustainability plus at least two out of three elective courses for the program, or substantial equivalent background and instructor permission..
+Hours: 3-0-9.
 Prerequisite: SUST2201.

-Curricular Experiments
+Curricular Prototypes

-The process of curriculum innovation at Olin College means that curricular experiments are ongoing during most academic years.
+The process of curriculum innovation at Olin College means that curricular prototypes are ongoing during most academic years.
 These experiments are courses that serve as designated alternatives for requirements in the curriculum.
-There may also be experiments that replace a requirement in the curriculum.
+There may also be prototypes that replace a requirement in the curriculum.
 A curricular experiment is noted by a course code and number.
-Each course begins with CIE (Curricular Innovation Experiment), followed by the year in which it is offered, e.g. CIE2017.
+Each course begins with CIE (Curricular Innovation Experiment), followed by the year in which it is offered, e.g. CIE2019.
 If more than one experiment is running, the course number will end in a letter.